DESTREHAN, La. (WGNO) - Louisiana is home to the largest American slave revolt in history.

 Twenty of the slaves were killed, 50 were captured and the rest escaped into the swamp.
 After two days, Deslondes was found and executed.

-The trails were held at Destrehan Plantation, ending in death for slaves found guilty.
+The trials were held at Destrehan Plantation, ending in death for slaves found guilty.
 It was perhaps one of the most notorious of warnings.

 "Their heads were cut off and placed on poles and placed on gates at the various plantations," Mulvihill said.